Home » Houseplants » Spider Plant » 10 Signs Your Spider Plant Is Dying (And What to Do)

 Cause: Fluoride or Low Humidity

 One of the most common signs of a spider plant in distress is brown leaf tips.
-This could be caused by a few factors, but the most likely culprits are fluoride in tap water or low humidity.
-Spider plants are sensitive to chemicals like fluoride and chlorine, which can accumulate in the soil and damage the leaves.
-Dry air, especially in winter, can also cause the tips to dry out.
+It can be caused by a few things but the biggest ones are fluoride in the tap water or humidity being too low.

 2. Yellowing Leaves